Article-Just-James

 James the Just was the oldest brother of Jesus and one of the leaders of the early Christian community in Jerusalem.
 He was also known as James the Righteous.
-Both words, "just" and "righteous", refer to his extreme piety and strict ascetic practices.
-Because of his importance in the early church, a letter ascribed to him was given a place in the New Testament as the Epistle of James.
-He was put to death in Jerusalem in 62 AD.
+Both words, "just" and "righteous", refer to his honesty, piety and strict ascetic practices.
+Because of his importance in the early church, a letter attributed to him was included in the New Testament as the Epistle of James.
+But his leadership role put him in jeopardy during periods of persecution, and he was eventually put to death in Jerusalem in 62 AD.

 The gospels first mention James in Matthew 13:55 and Mark 6:3, where he is listed along with three other brothers of Jesus and some un-named sisters.
-The gospels indicate that James and the other brothers initially didn't approve of Jesus' ministry.
-But they did become followers later, and became members of the early community of believers who lived in Jerusalem after Jesus departed.
+According to John 7:5, James and the other brothers initially didn't approve of Jesus' ministry.
+But they did become followers later, and were members of the early community of believers who lived in Jerusalem after Jesus departed.

-James and these other early believers still considered themselves to be Jews.
-They worshiped regularly in the Temple at Jerusalem, and they continued to adhere to the old Jewish religious laws.
-Outsiders regarded them as a new Jewish sect and called them Nazarenes (also Nazirenes or Nazoreans), a name of uncertain origin.
+James and the other early believers in Jerusalem still regarded themselves as Jews.
+They worshiped regularly in the main Jewish Temple, and they continued to adhere to the old Jewish religious laws.
+Outsiders regarded them as a new Jewish sect and called them Nazarenes, a name of uncertain origin.

-Some biblical scholars suspect that later Christians intentionally downplayed the role of James the Just in the early Christian movement.
+Some biblical scholars suspect that later Christians intentionally downplayed the role of James in the early Christian movement.
 Wanting to emphasize their independence from Judaism, and aware that he adhered to the old Jewish religious practices, they may have tried to minimize his importance.
-That could be one reason why The Gospel of Thomas was excluded from the New Testament.

-The most complete description of James is found in Saint Jerome's De Viris Illustribus, which quotes from the fifth book of Hegesippus' lost Commentaries:
+The most complete description of James the Just is found in Saint Jerome's De Viris Illustribus, which quotes from the fifth book of Hegesippus' lost Commentaries:

 Although some parts of this passage may not be accurate, it does confirm the idea that James was called the Just because of his piety and ascetic lifestyle.